Join leading scholars at the emerging frontiers of business.

 Curriculum OverviewView details Hide details

-Candidates for the PhD degree must complete studies in one of the following major fields: Accounting, Organizational Studies, Finance, Marketing, or Operations Management and Information Systems.
+Candidates for the PhD degree must complete studies in one of the following major fields: Accounting, Organizational Studies, Finance, Marketing, Policy and Strategic Management, or Operations Management and Information Systems.
 They must also complete a series of methodological courses relevant to that major field.

 Coursework only accounts for one of four phases in the PhD program.
 For a more detailed overview of the PhD program’s four broad phases of study, view program requirements (below)